The AIDA-TNG project. Abundance, radial distribution, and clustering properties of halos in alternative dark matter models: The halo occupation distribution model

-Discrete structures, such as galaxies and dark-matter halos, arise at the overdensity peaks of the Universe; therefore, they are biased tracers of the underlying matter distribution.
-On large scales, this reduces to a linear, scale-independent relation between the halo and the dark matter density contrast fields, $\delta_{\mathrm{h}}(\boldsymbol{x})$ and $\delta(\boldsymbol{x})$, through a bias factor, $b_{\mathrm{h}}(z)$:
+Discrete structures, such as galaxies and dark matter halos, arise at the overdensity peaks of the Universe; therefore, they are biased tracers of the underlying matter distribution.
+On large scales, this reduces to a linear, scale-independent relation between the halo and the dark matter density contrast fields, $\delta_{\mathrm{h}}(\boldsymbol{x})$ and $\delta(\boldsymbol{x})$, through a bias factor, $b_{\mathrm{h}}(z)$,

-However, on smaller scales, it is challenging to accurately model the clustering of halos because nonlinear effects emerge.\\ In recent years, the halo occupation distribution (HOD) formalism has been widely used in both number count and clustering studies, since it represents a simple and powerful theoretical tool to approximate galaxy abundances, bias, and small-scale galaxy clustering \citep{Zheng05, Giocoli10, Asgari23}.
+On smaller scales, however, it is challenging to accurately model the clustering of halos because nonlinear effects emerge.\\ In recent years, the halo occupation distribution (HOD) formalism has been widely used in number count and clustering studies because it represents a simple and powerful theoretical tool for approximating galaxy abundances, bias, and small-scale galaxy clustering \citep{Zheng05, Giocoli10, Asgari23}.
 It is based on the halo model, namely the idea that all the matter in the Universe is collected into halos \citep{Cooray2002}.
 Under this hypothesis, the question comes down to understanding how dark matter halos cluster together, based on their classification as central or satellites, and how luminous tracers, such as galaxies, correspondingly populate them.